Working with Layers

 This Chigirie Tip of the Week shows you how to work with layers.
 Many designs require at least two layers of paper.
-The Chigirie shown above was created on a large sheet of your favorite watercolor paper but art paper is typically more difficult to work with.
-Specifically, if your brush is saturated with water and glue, there’s a possibility your paper will have some rather unsightly raised areas.
-Allow your first layer to completely dry before you apply another layer over it. even after the paper and glue have completely dried.
+The Chigirie shown above was created on a large sheet of watercolor paper but art paper is typically more difficult to work with.
+Your paper could have some rather unsightly raised areas if you apply too much paste.
+Allow your first layer to completely dry before you apply another layer over it.

 Don’t look at those raised areas as a total loss